Love this post from Ray Ortlund in so many ways. Here you go:

 1) John Piper’s Devotional Love To The Uttermost.
 Here’s their description:

-is designed for Lent 2014.
+Love to the Uttermost: Devotional Readings for Holy Week is designed for Lent 2014.
 The readings begin on Palm Sunday, end on Easter Sunday, and aim to focus our attention on Jesus he displays his love to the uttermost (John 13:1).
 These meditations on the self-giving love of Christ are all excerpted from the preaching and writing ministry of John Piper.

 This resource is available as a Mobi (Kindle), EPub (iDevice), or PDF.
 Enjoy.

 2) In conjunction with Justin Taylor’s book, Final Days of Jesus (my review here), there are videos being posted every day related to each day of Jesus’ final week.
 Here’s the Palm Sunday and Monday versions for you to enjoy:

 My hope is that these resources bless you and your worship of the Risen Christ this holy week.

 Book Review – Final Days of Jesus